Responding to inaccurate Forum comment about

 pressure gauge between the welder/feeder and the gas delivery hose you'll

-psi regulator pressure.
-That creates the big surge of gas at the weld start
+pressure.)
+That creates excess stored gas and the big surge of gas at the

 GSS